New England

 Warren, Rhode Island

 There’s a gritty authenticity to Warren, a blue-collar East Bay town that’s not really on the way to anywhere.
-That’s part of its appeal, but it doesn’t explain why this overlooked New England coastal town is now experiencing a culinary-driven renaissance.
+That’s part of its appeal, but it doesn’t explain why this overlooked New England coastal town has experienced a culinary-driven renaissance.
 Why are some of the state’s coolest, edgiest chefs, like Metacom Kitchen’s Rick Allaire, opening up shop here?
 The fact is, there just isn’t the same red tape here for would-be restaurateurs as there is in Newport.
 For visitors, there’s no pressure to dress fancy and race about, taking in the sights.
 If funky arts and shopping scenes, a slower pace, and giant lobster rolls at waterside Blount Clam Shack all sound like your jam, you may never pay the Newport Bridge toll again.

 Which alternative lesser-known New England coastal towns would you add to our list?